Impact of strain on electron-phonon coupling of quantum emitters: Embedding methodology

 The Hessian matrix was constructed from a $25\times25\times8$ supercell containing 40\,000 atomic sites.
-Using the embedding methodology, the vibrational basis is expanded from 1\,194 modes for the $5\times5\times2$ supercell or 1\,722 modes for the $6\times6\times2$ supercell to a total of 119\,994 vibrational modes, corresponding to an increase by a factor of up to $\sim 100$ in the number of modes.
+Using the embedding methodology, the vibrational basis is expanded from 1\,194 modes for the $5\times5\times2$ supercell to a total of 119\,994 vibrational modes, corresponding to an increase by a factor of up to $\sim 100$ in the number of modes.
 This increase in the number of vibrational modes permits the use of smaller Gaussian smoothing widths~$\sigma$, thereby yielding a higher spectral resolution.
 Such improved resolution is necessary for resolving fine features, for example the splitting of the first phonon sideband peak in the emission lineshape of $\mathrm{V_{Si}^{-}}(k)$.
-As a further illustration, consider $\mathrm{V_{Si}^{-}}(h)$ under $+2\%$ strain: the lowest vibrational mode obtained from a $5\times5\times2$ supercell is 13.5~meV, whereas embedding into a $25\times25\times8$ supercell reduces this value to 3.7~meV.
-Thus, the embedding methodology provides access to a substantially larger set of vibrational modes, including low-energy acoustic phonons, and a relaxation profile in the dilute limit [see Eq.~\ref{eq:delta_Q_forces}].
+Furthermore, consider $\mathrm{V_{Si}^{-}}(h)$ under $+2\%$ strain: the lowest vibrational mode obtained from a $5\times5\times2$ supercell is 13.5~meV, whereas embedding into a $25\times25\times8$ supercell reduces this value to 3.7~meV.
+Thus, the embedding methodology provides access to a substantially larger set of vibrational modes, including low-energy acoustic phonons, and a relaxation profile in the dilute limit [see Eq.~\eqref{eq:delta_Q_forces}].